What is follicle stimulating hormone (FSH)?

 A common ovulation medicine available under several commercial names such as Clomid and Serophene.

 A glandular structure that forms after the follicle releases the egg (ovulation).
 The corpus luteum releases progesterone in the second half of the menstrual cycle.
-Progesterone helps prepare the uterus lining ( the endometrium) for egg implantation.
+Progesterone helps prepare the uterus lining (the endometrium) for embryo implantation.

 Abnormal pain during menstruation.